Ahl-i Hadith: Funding

-Millions of dollars in Saudi funding has also been given into Indian and Pakistani Ahle Hadith madrassas, militant organizations and educational institutions.
+Millions of dollars in Saudi funding has also been given into Indian and Pakistani Ahle Hadith madrassas, and educational institutions.

 Demographics

 During the rule of the British Raj, no accurate census was ever taken of the movement's exact number of followers.
-The group itself claims 22 millions followers in India and 10 millions in Pakistan as well 25 millions in Bangladesh with strongholds in 40 districts of the country.
+The group itself claims 22 million followers in India (out of a population of 1396 million) and 10 million in Pakistan (out of a population of 227 million), as well 25 millions in Bangladesh with strongholds in 40 districts of the country.

 In the United Kingdom, the Ahl-i Hadith movement maintains 42 centers and boasts a membership which was estimated at 5,000 during the 1990s and 9,000 during the 2000s.
 Although the movement has been present in the UK since the 1960s, it has not been the subject of extensive academic research and sources on the movement are extremely limited and rare.

 Relationship with other Muslim sects

-Subcontinent
+Pakistan

-The relations of Ahl-i Hadith with other Islamic sects and movements in the subcontinent is complex.
-The Ahl-i Hadith is opposed to practices associated with Sufi Awliyaa (saints) and god-men.
-In Pakistan, although majority of Salafis shun violence, some Ahl-i Hadith organizations advocate militant actions.
-The Ahl-i Hadith militant organizations such as Lashkar e-Taiba, an armed wing of Markaz al-Dawah Irshad (MDI), have targeted Indian security forces as well as Barelvis, Shias and Ahmadis.
+The Ahl-i Hadith is opposed to practices associated with Sufi Awliyaa (Saints).
+In Pakistan, although many Salafi groups shun violence, some Ahl-i Hadith organizations advocate militant actions.
+The Ahl-i Hadith militant organizations such as Lashkar-e-Taiba, an armed wing of Markaz Dawah wal Irshad (MDI), have targeted Indian security forces as well as Barelvis, Shias and Ahmadis.
 Another organisation, Tehreek e-Mujahideen (an armed Wing of Markazi Jamiat Ahle Hadith), has targeted Indian security forces in the contested state of Kashmir.
 During the Afghan Jihad of 1980s, the Pakistani state encouraged madrassas to fight the Soviet forces, militarizing many organizations including Salafi/Ahle Hadith groups.
-In sharp contrast, Indian Salafists have been regarded as being “peaceful” and “non-violent.”
+In sharp contrast, Indian Salafists have been regarded as being "peaceful" and "non-violent."
+While the organization Lashkar-e-Taiba has recruited followers of the Ahl-i Hadith movement in the past, the organization's views on jihad alienate the mainstream adherents of the Ahl-i Hadith movement.
+Lashkar e-Taiba is considered responsible for various attacks on Indian soil including the 2008 Mumbai attacks that killed more than 160 people.

+India

 The Indian Ahle Hadith movement has largely remained apolitical, focusing primarily on religious issues and also encourage participation in the democratic process.
-While the organization Lashkar-e-Taiba has recruited followers of the Ahl-i Hadith movement in the past, the organization's views on jihad alienate the mainstream adherents of the Ahl-i Hadith movement.
-Lashkar e-Taiba is also accused by the Indian government for conducting various attacks on Indian soil including the 2008 Mumbai attacks that killed more than 160 people.

 Afghanistan

 When the Deobandi Taliban first came to power in Afghanistan in the 1990s, they had suppressed Salafist trends.
-However, after the post-9/11 US Invasion of Afghanistan, Taliban was forced to ally with Salafists.
+However, after the post-9/11 US Invasion of Afghanistan, Taliban were forced to ally with Salafists.
 Many Salafist footsoldiers and Ahl-i Hadith organisations joined the Taliban insurgency (2001–2021) under the Afghan Taliban's command.
 After Taliban victory in the War in Afghanistan and Restoration of the Islamic Emirate, hundreds of Ahl-i Hadith ulema would gather to announce their Bay'ah (pledge of allegiance) to the Islamic Emirate of Afghanistan.
 Number of Ahl-i Hadith clerics and their representatives held gatherings across various provinces of Afghanistan to re-affirm their backing of the Taliban and officially declare their support to the Taliban crackdown on IS-K.